 If a service member signs a lease and then receives orders that require the member to relocate for a period of at least 90 days, the tenant can:

 - Provide the landlord with written notice of their need to terminate the lease agreement.

 - This notice must usually be made at least 30 days before the desired date of termination.

 - The tenant should also provide proof, such as a copy of the change of station orders or military deployment.

-Tenants who have been victims of domestic violence have the right to terminate their lease agreement without penalty in many states.
+Many states include protections for victims of domestic violence in their landlord tenant laws.
+Tenants who have been victims of domestic violence may have the right to terminate their lease agreement without penalty.
 Usually, the act of violence must have occurred in the recent past, typically within the last three to six months.

 The Tenant Must: